Adwai-T/Notes/AngularNotes.md

 }
 ```

-The above `value` and `input` are the directives that Angular provides out of the box.
+The above `value` and `input` are the directives properties that Angular provides out of the box.

-We could create our own directives as below.
+The `ngModel` *directive*, which implements two-way data binding, is an example of an attribute directive. `ngModel` modifies the behavior of an existing element (typically `<input>`) by setting its display value property and responding to change events.

 ```html
 <input type="text" [(ngModel)]="text" />